What They Don't Talk About When They Talk About Love

 What They Don't Talk About When They Talk About Love (Yang Tidak Dibicarakan Ketika Membicarakan Cinta, stylized in all lowercase) is a 2013 Indonesian drama film written and directed by Mouly Surya.
 The film stars Nicholas Saputra, Ayushita, and Karina Salim as teenagers involved in a complex relationship while dealing with their disabilities.

-Synopsis
+Plot

 Diana and Fitri are two visually impaired teenage girls.
 Diana is myopic, meaning she can see things only an inch in front of her, while Fitri has been blind since birth.
 They both experience the pangs and yearnings of love, but must transcend their lack of sight to envision it.
 It's a struggle as they grapple to understand and fathom what they feel through other senses: touch, sound, and movement.
 Their missteps causing misconceptions are sometimes heartbreaking but both are gifted with a sublime resilience.